 This page features events related to the artists of A Realist View and their artwork.
 If you have knowledge of a function that will feature the work of any of these artists, or anything else pertinent to their careers, please feel free to email me about it, at dave (at) theviewfromheredoc (dot) com, and/or post a link on the Facebook page.
 Thanks.

 July 21, 2017 Today The Epoch Times published an article sketching Harvey Dinnerstein's artistic career, both past and present, mentioning his recent works shown at the Gerald Peters Gallery in May and June, and also his 1956 visit to the Montgomery, AL, bus boycott, plus some other significant milestones.
-You can read the article by clicking here.
+You can read the article by clicking here or by clicking on the image.

 Photo by Samira Bouaou of The Epoch Times

 June 6, 2017 Today The Park Slope Press published an article about the Harvey Dinnerstein paintings in the Gerald Peters Gallery show called American Realism: A Study which will run through June 16.
-You can read the article by clicking here.
+You can read the article by clicking here or by clicking on the image.

 May 18, 2017 Today The Gerald Peters Gallery debuted a show called American Realism: A Study which includes 2 Harvey Dinnerstein paintings.
 Both works depict scenes from the NYC MTA, which is one of Harvey's favorite subjects (as anyone who has seen his 2008 book Underground Together will immediately understand).
 The gallery show will run through June 16, and if you click here you can see Harvey's Underground Drum Beat as well as finding all of the relevant information about the show.
 Harvey's other painting in the show, called Blood on the Tracks, is an oblique tribute to an MTA worker that Dinnerstein had known personally.
 If you'd like to know more about Harvey's book, click here to watch a YouTube video about it.